jamesbtan/nerigardu.github.io/index.md

 ### The state reached when passions are eliminated

+The Stoics sought to reach a state known as *eudaimonia*.
+This state occurs when one has completely replaced all emotions with its corresponding part in *eupathos*.
+The Stoics posited that this would be achieved in realizing the irrational fallacies that often brought suffering to people.
+For example, it is an irrational fallacy to mourn the loss of money or health, because you had no direct control over these in the first place.
+On the other hand, it is within one's control to act with virtue and take control of what they are able.
+In fact, in Marcus Aurelius' *Meditations*, he describes how attempting to control that which you cannot control and not taking command of what you are able are equally bad offenses.

 ## Buddhist view of passions

 ### Definition of passions

+The Buddhists divided the passions into three main categories: aversion, desire, and ignorance.

 ### The method of eliminating passions